Skip to Main Content

 • Additional living expenses coverage: If your house is uninhabitable due to a covered peril, additional living expenses can help pay for your hotel room, food and other expenses while your home undergoes repairs.

-Even the best homeowners insurance companies have exclusions.
+Even the best home insurance for first-time home buyers will have exclusions.
 For instance, an HO-3 will not cover damage caused by earthquakes, floods or sewer backup.
+Beyond exclusions, knowing where home insurance ends and other services begin is important.
+For instance, although home insurance is not for general wear and tear, home warranty services and products generally are.

 For first-time home buyers, insurance agents can be a valuable resource.
 Consulting with a licensed insurance agent can help you determine what isn’t covered in your policy and your risks for each exclusion.
 Learning more about your policy in-depth can help you decide what supplemental policies may be best for you.